-With the money, they have established Long Beach’s first LGBT-focused domestic violence support services program, which is based at the Center and emphasizes helping immigrants, men and people of color.
+With the money, they have established Long Beach’s first LGBTQ-focused domestic violence support services program, which is based at the Center and emphasizes helping immigrants, men and people of color.

-For example, a gay man in an abusive relationship, who is undocumented and in the closet, might fear coming forward because his abuser has threatened to out him to family, friends or coworkers or have him deported if he discloses the violence, Gilberg said.
+For example, a gay man in an abusive relationship, who is undocumented and in the closet, might fear coming forward because his abuser has threatened to out him to family, friends or coworkers or have him deported if he discloses the violence.

-“It’s necessary to provide services that are sensitive to the community’s unique needs and provide a safety net so they can come forward to receive support,” Gilberg told the website.
+“It’s necessary to provide services that are sensitive to the community’s unique needs and provide a safety net that makes them feel comfortable and allows to come forward to receive support,” Gilberg said.